aws-amplify/aws-sdk-ios/CONTRIBUTING.md

 end
 ```
-Then you want to run `pod install --repo-update` at the root of your sample app to make sure it is using the local version of the pods.
+Then you want to run `pod update` at the root of your sample app to make sure it is using the local version of the pods.
 When you open the workspace, under the Pods project, the you'll see a section call Development Pods.
 This where those local pods were installed and if you want to change code here to debug, it will change in the other repo, just make sure you clean and re-build before testing your code again.

 ## Pull Requests